-After transferring to the University’s tight-knit community for these possibilities, her future goals came into focus.
+After transferring to the University’s tight-knit community for these possibilities, her goals came into focus.

 “Initially, I was hesitant to attend Castleton.
 Since having started classes here, my experiences have far exceeded my expectations.
-I have been able to form connections with my professors that I do not think would have been possible in a larger university,” said Bover.
+I have been able to form connections with my professors that I do not think would have been possible in a larger university,” Bover said.
 “I have also been able to use my education in the community, through interning experiences and different classroom requirements.”

-“These very different experiences have allowed me to maximize my potential as a future psychologist and shape my careers goals,” explained Bover.
+“These very different experiences have allowed me to maximize my potential as a future psychologist and shape my career goals,” Bover said.

 With the help of Professor Megan Blossom of Castleton’s Psychology Department, Bover was encouraged to attain her certificate in Civic Engagement by starting a tutoring program for young children in the Rutland community with her classmates and colleagues.